FBI Transform in Gevrey Classes and Anosov Flows: I-Lagrangian spaces adapted to a Gevrey Anosov flow

 \section{I-Lagrangian spaces adapted to a Gevrey Anosov flow}

 From now on, $s \in \left[1,+ \infty\right[$ is fixed, $X$ is a $\G^s$ vector field on a $n$-dimensional $\G^s$ manifold $M$ that generates an Anosov flow $\p{\phi_t}_{t \in \R}$, and $V : M \to \C$ is a $\G^s$ function.
 We define the differential operator $P = X +V$, and the associated Koopman operator is given by \eqref{eq:transfer}.
-Without loss of generality, we may assume that $M$ is endowed with a structure of real-analytic Riemannian manifold (coherent with its $\G^s$ structure, see Remark \ref{remark:structure_analytique}).
+Without loss of generality, we may assume that $M$ is endowed with a structure of real-analytic Riemannian manifold (compatible with its $\G^s$ structure, see Remark \ref{remark:structure_analytique}).

 The machinery from \S \ref{sec:Grauert} is then available, in particular we denote by $\smash{\widetilde{M}}$ a complex neighbourhood for $M$.
 According to Theorem \ref{thm:existence-good-transform}, there is an analytic FBI transform $T$ on $M$ such that $T^* T = I$.
 As above we set $S = T^*$.
 In order to apply the results from the previous chapter to the operator $P$, we need first to find a suitable $\p{\tau_0,s}$-adapted Lagrangian $\Lambda$.
 The Lagrangian $\Lambda$ will be defined by \eqref{eq:adapted_Lagrangian} where the symbol $G$ is defined by $G = \tau G_0$ where $\tau \ll h^{1 - 1/s}$ and $G_0$ is a so-called \emph{escape function}.
-Section \S\ref{sec:escape_function} is devoted to the construction of $G_0$ (see Lemma \ref{lemma:escape-function}).
-In section \ref{sec:spectral_theory}, we will then describe the spectral theory of $P$ on the related I-Lagrangian space.
+The construction of $G_0$ is detailed in \S\ref{sec:escape_function} (see Lemma \ref{lemma:escape-function}).
+In \S \ref{sec:spectral_theory}, we will then describe the spectral theory of $P$ on the related I-Lagrangian space.